wedhuansj/word-bomb-hack/README.md

 # Word Bomb Hack - Character Display and Prompt Input Script

 This repository contains a Python script that displays characters and includes a prompt input box.
 The script uses the `tkinter` library for the GUI and `pyautogui` for simulating key presses.
-It also provides instructions for using the script to exploit the game "Word Bomb" in Roblox.
+It also provides instructions for using the script to exploit the game "Word Bomb" in Roblox and the "Bomb Party" game in jklm.fun.

 ## Installation